Hoppy-days/Fabric-Garden-King-Mod-1.20.1/README.md

 ## Bonus harvest drops

 Garden King now loads bonus crop drop definitions from JSON files under `data/gardenkingmod/bonus_harvest_drops/`.
 Each file maps a crop block or direct loot table identifier to one or more bonus entries with an `item`, `chance`, and integer `count` range.
-All of the project's data-driven loaders strip any field named `_comment`, so you can document bonus drops, garden shop offers, or rotten crop definitions with entries such as `"_comment": "This is a general comment about the file."` anywhere in the JSON tree.
+All of the project's data-driven loaders strip any field named `_comment`, so you can document bonus drops, gear shop offers, or rotten crop definitions with entries such as `"_comment": "This is a general comment about the file."` anywhere in the JSON tree.
 The new [`wheat_diamonds.json`](src/main/resources/data/gardenkingmod/bonus_harvest_drops/wheat_diamonds.json) file, for example, grants wheat a 5% chance to drop 1–3 diamonds when harvested.

 ### Creating event packs